-As one might guess by driving along Oakville’s well-known Lakeshore, early settlement of Oakville centred around its vast shoreline.
-The natural harbour at Bronte was a commercial port of entry for merchants and sailors in the early 1800’s.
-In 1827, Colonel William Chisholm purchased land at the mouth of the Sixteen Mile Creek on Lake Ontario to develop a shipbuilding yard.
-Ship-building and timber became important industries that attracted a variety of settlers to the area.
+Originally inhabited by the indigenous Mississaugas, early European settlement of Oakville centred around its vast shoreline.
+The natural harbour at Bronte provided a commercial port of entry for merchants and sailors in the early 1800s.
+In 1827, Colonel William Chisholm purchased land at the mouth of Sixteen Mile Creek on Lake Ontario, later developing a shipbuilding yard and harbour in the area.
+Shipbuilding and lumber became important industries that soon attracted a variety of settlers.

-The harbour played an important role in Oakville’s Black History, as the entry-point for many American slaves travelling the Underground Railroad in search of freedom.
-The Oakville Museum has a permanent exhibit that chronicles our Black History and each year it is celebrated at the Emancipation Day Picnic.
+The lake shore also played an important role in Oakville’s Black History, as the entry-point for many American slaves travelling the Underground Railroad in search of freedom.
+The Oakville Museum has two permanent exhibits that chronicle our Black History, something that is celebrated every year at the Emancipation Day Picnic.

-Oakville has a number of historic buildings, including Sovereign House and Erchless Estate (now home of the Oakville Museum), the original home of the town’s founding family.
-A walk through the historic streets of Old Oakville offers a first-hand look at classic architecture, and the Oakville Museum continues to tell the stories of the town through its exhibitions, special events and programs.
+Oakville is home to a number of historic buildings, including Bronte Village’s Sovereign House and Downtown Oakville’s Erchless Estate, the original home of the town’s founding family and current home of the Oakville Museum.
+A walk through the historic streets of Old Oakville offers a first-hand look at classic architecture, and the Oakville Museum continues to tell the town’s stories through its exhibitions, special events and programs.

-Oakville’s rich history is preserved and promoted by three active historical societies: Bronte Historical Society, Oakville Historical Society and Trafalgar Township Historical Society, providing tours, hosting events and commemorating Oakville’s oldest communities.
+Oakville’s rich history is preserved and promoted by three active historical societies: the Bronte Historical Society, the Oakville Historical Society and the Trafalgar Township Historical Society, each of which offers tours, hosts events and commemorates Oakville’s oldest communities.

-Oakville is now home to 182,520 people in 13 traditional neighbourhoods.
-Oakville’s present identity is very much shaped by its relationship to the natural wonders of the land, the spirit of its residents, and thriving industry – just as it was in the early beginning.
+Oakville is now home to 193,382 people in 13 traditional neighbourhoods.
+Our present identity is very much shaped by our relationship to the natural wonders of the land, the spirit of our residents and our thriving industries – just as it was in the very beginning.